google/pprof/CONTRIBUTING.md

 something like `export GOPATH=$HOME/gocode` in your `.bashrc` file so that it's automatically set in all console sessions.

-To get the source code run
+To get the source code, run

 ```
 go get github.com/google/pprof
 ```

-To run the tests do
+To run the tests, do

 ```
 cd $GOPATH/src/github.com/google/pprof